Enlightened Activities Program

 Increasing Activities

 (Skt.
 Paustika; Tib. རྒྱས་པ་, Wyl.
-Rgyas pa).
+Rgyas pa)

-The buddhas increase the virtuous qualities of sentient beings and guide them in the Dharma so that all sentient beings can experience an increase of longevity, merit, wealth and qualities.
+The Buddhas increase the virtuous qualities of sentient beings and guide them in the Dharma so that all sentient beings can experience an increase of longevity, merit, wealth and qualities.

-Commitment Level
+Commitment Level:

 They complete individual tasks or small projects on an ongoing basis and can manage some limited responsibility.
 They are beginning to work through challenges.